kaviyaravi-06/Dobby-Daily-Reminder/README.md

-# Dobby-Daily-Reminder
-Dobby's Daily Reminder is a Harry Potter-themed task manager that rewards completed tasks with virtual socks for Dobby.
-The app offers two visual themes (magical and haunted) with interactive elements like animated candles, flying bats, and dynamic quotes.
+Dobby's Daily Reminder is a magical productivity app that transforms mundane to-do lists into an enchanting Harry Potter experience.
+This interactive task manager rewards users with virtual socks for Dobby upon completing tasks, blending organization with wizarding world charm.

+The app features dual themes - a cheerful magical mode with floating candles and golden snitches, and a spooky haunted alternative with eerie green lighting and bat animations.
+Users can toggle between these visually distinct modes by clicking an animated witch's hat.
+Task management becomes immersive with spell-casting sound effects, dynamic Harry Potter quotes that refresh upon completion, and surprise witch animations that fly across the screen when adding new items.

+Built with HTML5, CSS3 (including 3D transforms), and vanilla JavaScript, the interface includes Three.js-enhanced floating candles with realistic wax drips.
+A Lumos music player provides atmospheric background music accompanied by animated floating notes.
+The streak counter tracks productivity through Dobby's growing sock collection, adding gamification to task completion.

+This project creatively reimagines productivity tools by combining functionality with fantasy elements.
+The responsive design works across devices, while the lightweight codebase ensures smooth performance.
+Whether for Harry Potter fans seeking motivation or anyone wanting a playful approach to organization, Dobby's Haunted Reminder makes productivity magical.